Over a year ago, life gave us a chance to make some major memories.

 By the time we made our way to the Arches National Park, it was hot, humid and crowded.

-There is one main road which curves up and there are multiple vista points to park and make these short treks.
+There is one main road that curves up and there are multiple vista points to park and make these short treks.

 Balanced Rock is the first major attraction and we were lucky to get a click without people.